paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 secp256k1, I believe because it's easy to remember.
-I will leave looking into the details of Elliptic Curves as an exercise for the listener cause its maths hurts my brain, suffice to say that a Bitcoin public key ends up being...
+I will leave looking into the details of Elliptic Curves as an exercise for the audience cause its maths hurts my brain, suffice to say that a Bitcoin public key ends up being...

 ---
 [.slidenumbers: false]